elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 ---

-### When should we use capitals for a constant and when should we name it normally?
+### When should a constant be named in caps, and when should it be named in the usual way?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Capital-named constants are only used as aliases for “hard-coded” values.</div><br />
+  <div><strong>Interview Response:</strong> Capital-named constants only get used as aliases for “hard-coded” values.</div><br />
-  <div><strong>Technical Response:</strong> When constants that are known before execution (like a hexadecimal value for red) and some constants are calculated in run-time, during the execution, but do not change after their initial assignment.
-In other words, capital-named constants are only used as aliases for “hard-coded” values.
+  <div><strong>Technical Response:</strong> Constants get discovered before execution (like a hexadecimal value for red).
+Some constants are calculated at run-time during execution but do not alter after they are assigned.
+Capital-named constants only get used as aliases for "hard-coded" values.
   </div>
   </div>
 </details>

 ---

-### What are some good rules when it comes to variable naming conventions?
+### What are some excellent rules for variable naming conventions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Capital-named constants are only used as aliases for “hard-coded” values.</div><br />
+  <div><strong>Interview Response:</strong> A variable name should have a clean, obvious meaning, describing the data it stores, like currentUser or newUser.
+Unlike functions, a variable name should always be camelCase and begin with a noun</div><br />
   <div><strong>Technical Response:</strong><br /><br />
   Some good-to-follow rules are: <br /><br />
     <ol>
-      <li>Use human-readable names like userName or shoppingCart.</li>
+      <li>Use names that are easy to remember, such as userName or shoppingCart.</li>
-      <li>Stay away from abbreviations or short names like a, b, c, unless you know what you are doing (Ninja Coder – not a good way to write code).</li>
+      <li>If you do not know what you are doing, avoid abbreviations or short names like a, b, and c (Ninja Coder – is not a great approach to creating code).</li>
-      <li>Make names maximally descriptive and concise.
-Examples of bad names are data and value.
-Such names say nothing.
-It is only okay to use them if the context of the code makes it exceptionally obvious which data or value the variable is referencing.</li>
+      <li>Make your names as descriptive and straightforward as possible.
+Two instances of bad names are data and value, and such names are nonsensical, and they may only be used in a coding context to make it apparent what data or value the variable refers to in our code.</li>
-      <li>Agree on terms within your team.
-If a site visitor is called a “user” then we should name related variables currentUser or newUser instead of currentVisitor or newManInTown.</li>
+      <li>Make terms with your team.
+When a site visitor gets referred to as "user," related variables, currentUser or newUser are utilized rather than currentVisitor or newLadyInRed.</li>
-      <li>A variable name is always camelCase and should begin with a noun to differentiate variables from functions, which normally should begin with a verb.</li>
+      <li>A variable name is always camelCase and should begin with a noun to differentiate variables from functions, which generally should begin with a verb.</li>
       </ol>
   </div>
   </div>